didoslavov/purrfectList/README.md

 ### What I get from this project

-1. Seting up back4app environment.
+1. Setting up back4app environment.
 2. Use their rest api.
 3. Async requests to the rest api.
 4. CRUD operations.